Diamond Shape Guide

 The heart shape is technically one of the most challenging cuts to execute well.
 It requires exceptional symmetry between the two lobes, a well-defined cleft at the top, and a clean, centred point at the bottom.
 Even minor asymmetries are easily detected by the human eye because we are all instinctively attuned to the balance of the heart symbol.
 This demanding craftsmanship means that the gap between a beautiful heart and a mediocre one is wider than in almost any other shape.

 At Aurela Diamonds, we curate our lab-grown heart diamonds with exacting standards for symmetry and proportion.
 We understand that choosing a heart shape is an inherently personal and romantic decision, and we ensure that every stone in our collection delivers on that emotion with flawless symmetry, bright brilliance, and the visual impact that makes the heart shape worth choosing.
-Our Vancouver team helps buyers navigate the proportional nuances that make the difference between a heart that thrills and one that disappoints.
+Our team helps buyers navigate the proportional nuances that make the difference between a heart that thrills and one that disappoints.

 History of the Heart Cut